Ward No. 74, Kolkata Municipal Corporation: Geography

 The ward is served by Chetla, Alipore and Watgunge police stations of Kolkata Police.

-Tollygunge Womens police station has jurisdiction over all the police districts in the South Division, i.e. Park Street, Shakespeare Sarani, Alipore, Hastings, Maidan, Bhowanipore, Kalighat, Tollygunge, Charu Market, New Alipur and Chetla.
+Tollygunge Women's police station has jurisdiction over all the police districts in the South Division, i.e. Park Street, Shakespeare Sarani, Alipore, Hastings, Maidan, Bhowanipore, Kalighat, Tollygunge, Charu Market, New Alipur and Chetla.

-Watgunge Women police station, located at 16, Watgunge Street, Kolkata-700023, covers all police districts under the jurisdiction of the Port division i.e. North Port, South Port, Watgunge, West Port, Garden Reach, Ekbalpur, Nadial, Rajabagan and Metiabruz.
+Watgunge Women's police station, located at 16, Watgunge Street, Kolkata-700023, covers all police districts under the jurisdiction of the Port division i.e. North Port, South Port, Watgunge, West Port, Garden Reach, Ekbalpur, Nadial, Rajabagan and Metiabruz.

 Demographics

 As per the 2011 Census of India, Ward No. 74, Kolkata Municipal Corporation, had a total population of 42,176, of which 24,148 (57%) were males and 18,028 (43%) were females.
 Population below 6 years was 2,675.
 The total number of literates in Ward No. 74 was 33,404 (84.56% of the population over 6 years).

 Kolkata is the second most literate district in West Bengal.
 The literacy rate of Kolkata district has increased from 53.0% in 1951 to 86.3% in the 2011 census.